Sentinal920/sentinal920.github.io/gtuapp/tmp/walk.md

 DOWNLOADED: 4612 - FOUND: 1
 ```

-We find a hidden note that says
+We find a hidden note.txt that says
 ```
 Dear Developers,